git/git.github.io/rev_news/draft/edition-2.md

 existing solutions like `git media` and `git annex`.

-Rick then detailed [the solution that was implemented](https://github.com/github/git-lfs/blob/master/docs/spec.md) using the Go language, and how it can be used, with commands like:
+Rick then detailed [the solution that was implemented](https://github.com/github/git-lfs/blob/master/docs/spec.md) using the Go language, and how it can be used.
+For example:

 ```
-git lfs init
+$ git lfs init
-git lfs track "*.zip"
+$ git lfs track "*.zip"
+$ git add otherfile.zip
+$ git commit -m "add otherfile.zip"
-git lfs push
+$ git push origin
+Uploading somefile.zip
+...
 ```

 Remote configuration, the server side, the Git LFS API and authentication were